digitalservice4germany/steuerlotse/.github/PULL_REQUEST_TEMPLATE.md

 - Highlight inconsistencies, bugs, code smells.
 - Ask open questions whenever you do not understand decisions or choices.
 - Try to uncover implications for security, privacy, accessibility & performance.
-- Does the code have sufficient test coverage at all appropriate levels (unit, functional, acceptance)?
+- Do the tests sufficiently cover the added functionality at all appropriate levels (unit, functional, acceptance)?
 - If you think it's necessary: check out the code to see how something works when used.
 - Check that all required automated checks have been passed successfully: automated tests, SonarCloud quality gate, etc.